davetron5000/rails-app-template-sustainable/README.md

   - A simple base `ApplicationService` and a service class generator `bin/rails g service MyThing` to encourage putting code in `app/services`
   - All `datetime` fields in migrations uses `timestamp with time zone` which is the proper type in Postgres.
-  - Log level in production set to INFO, as DEBUG is too verbose and causes some libraries to leak secrets
-  - A method `confidence_check` to allow sanity-checking assertions in tests
+  - A method `confidence_check` to allow validating assumptions in tests separate from asserting code behavior.
-  - A method `not_implemented!` to allow skipping a test you have no implemented
+  - A method `not_implemented!` to allow skipping a test you have not implemented
   - A test to lint all your factories

 ## FAQ